leanswift/leanswift.github.io/supplierportal/src/pages/24.2.0/usermanual-supplierportal-one-day-deployment-user-manual.md

 Once the all the configuration is imported (Supplier Portal settings, Item Management, IDM Settings), history of import is recorded.

-To verify the import history, navigate to Leanswift -> Econnect Base -> Import History.
+To verify the import history, navigate to Leanswift -> eConnect Base -> Import History.

 <kbd>
 <img alt="Import History" src="../../images/pwa/one_day_deployment/import_history.png">